 A ton of people absolutely love this about the party.
 I also have to admit that most people are not going to be able to choose between the California and Florida versions of the party, so it doesn’t matter if the Florida version is better.
 If you live in Southern California or are vacationing to Disneyland for Halloween, this is probably a moot point for you.
 The good news is that, regardless of the party’s quality, Halloween Time at Disneyland is excellent.

 If you’ve read this post in the past, you might recall it having been a lot more harsh, as I stated that Mickey’s Halloween Party was not worth it.
-As I’ve mentioned, the Frightfully Fun Parade is a (potential) game-changer for 2016.
+As I’ve mentioned, the Frightfully Fun Parade is a (potential) game-changer.
 While ticket prices have increased and parking is not included this year, the prospect of a good, unique Halloween parade gives the party a lot more appeal for us.
 I’m still not sure Mickey’s Halloween Party at Disneyland is worth the money.
 The new parade is what pushed us over the edge and convinced us to purchase tickets to Mickey’s Halloween Party, and give it a chance.
 Hopefully Mickey’s Halloween Party finally lives up to its potential this year!

 If you’re heading to Disneyland for Halloween Time at Disneyland, we have tons of posts to help you plan, including our Tips for Saving Money on Disneyland Tickets, a look at Disneyland Area Hotel Reviews & Rankings, our Unique Packing List for Disney Trips, an index of our Disneyland Resort Restaurant Reviews, and a number of other things in our comprehensive Disneyland Trip Planning Guide!